tarhynivanys/WeatherApp/README.md

 After that ypu will be able to see forecast for 5 days divided by 3 hour

-not every city was added to openweathermap, so sometimes, when you click on city, that you never heard of, app will probably crash (trying to fix nov)
+not every city was added to openweathermap, so sometimes, when you click on city, that you never heard of, app will probably crash

 ### Prerequisites